-Dominican Republic is the only county in the world with a Bible on its flag.
-Additionally, the island has the first university, church, court and hospital of the new world, even before the United States.
-It is why DR is known as “Cradle of Civilization of the New World”, unfortunately this fact is hardly mentioned anywhere…not sure why.
-And because its not mentioned or talked about much, I decided to write about it.
+The Dominican Republic is the only country in the world with a Bible on its flag.
+Additionally, the island has the first university, church, court, and hospital of the New World, even before the United States.
+It is why DR is known as the “Cradle of Civilization of the New World”, unfortunately, this fact is hardly mentioned anywhere…not sure why.
+And because it’s not mentioned or talked about much, I decided to write about it.

 Since being discovered in 1492 and established as the first civilization of the new world by Christopher Columbus.